battlesnake/kaiu/promise.md

 Promise
 =======

-Inspired by Kris Kowal's Q library for JavaScript, Unlambda, and Haskell.
+Inspired by Unlambda, Haskell, and Kris Kowal's Q library for JavaScript.

 	run_task(arg1, arg2)
 		->then(process_result)